Reference for ultralytics/data/dataset.py

 collate_fnCollate data samples into batches.

-get_labelsReturn dictionary of labels for YOLO training.
+get_labelsReturn list of label dictionaries for YOLO training.

 update_labels_infoUpdate label format for different tasks.